kkrugler/flink-training/README-Bootcamp.md

 - a JUnit Test class (`...Test`) with a few tests for your implementation
 - a `...Solution` class with a complete solution.

-If there are multiple exercises, the class name will be `...1Exercise`, `...2Exercise`, and so on.
+If there are multiple exercises for a workflow, the class name will be `Bootcamp<Module>1Workflow`, `Bootcamp<Module>2Workflow`, and so on.
+In this case, there will also be multiple solution classes (one per exercise), called `Bootcamp<Module>Solution1Workflow` and so on.

 You can run exercises, solutions, and tests with the `gradlew` command.